HCGB-IGTP/BacterialTyper/docs/source/index.rst

 - A list of :doc:`Glossary <glossary/index>` terms
 - A list of :doc:`Bibliography <bib/bib>`

+.. _pipeline-scheme:

 Pipeline Scheme
 ===============

 Here we show the scheme of the BacterialTyper bioinformatic tool.
 It is divided in four main actions:

-   1. **Set the database**: Several databases are downloaded from different websites/sources.
+   #. **Set the database**: Several databases are downloaded from different websites/sources.
 They are automatically downloaded, indexed and/or updated after several days/months.

-   2. **Identification analysis**: for each sample of interest several bioinformatic steps are performed.
+   #. **Identification analysis**: for each sample of interest several bioinformatic steps are performed.

-   3. **Populate the database**: using the information generated in the identification analysis, user database is populated for later analysis.
+   #. **Populate the database**: using the information generated in the identification analysis, user database is populated for later analysis.

-   4. **Outbreak progression analysis**: Using information in the database and samples of interest, user guides the analysis of the emergence or progression of an outbreak.
+   #. **Outbreak progression analysis**: Using information in the database and samples of interest, user guides the analysis of the emergence or progression of an outbreak.

 .. image:: images/workflow/all.jpg